-- Support is added for IBM Open Enterprise SDK for Go 1.20. - Interoperability is now supported between 64-bit Java and 31-bit PL/I programs if you use 64-bit PL/I programs in between.
-Use delay debug mode to improve efficiency.
+- Interoperability is now supported between 31-bit and 64-bit COBOL programs.
+Use delay debug mode to improve efficiency. - You can now debug 31-bit COBOL programs called from 64-bit Java programs.
+Delay debug mode is required when you debug this type of application.

 For more information, see "Using delay debug mode to delay starting of a debug session" in IBM z/OS Debugger User's Guide.